UweGerdes/frontend-development/docker-server.md

 Hit CTRL-C to stop the tail command and CTRL-D to exit the bash.

+If you use the application with testbox@mail.local the mails will be there.
+Other mails will be deferred by postfix (/var/spool/postfix/deferred/).

+It is not recommended to connect postfix with a smtp server - this is a development and testing environment!

 ### php-fpm

 Now let's run a php-fpm container: